samiemostafavi/autoran/docs/ROUTING.md

 # Expose OAI eNodeB interfaces to OAI UE and vice versa

-After the UE is connected to LTE network and the interface `oaitun_ue1` is established, go through the below steps in order.
+After the UE is connected to LTE network and the interface `oaitun_ue1` is established, go through the steps below, in order.

 1. On ENB Host, expose UE ips assigned by LTE through spgw-u: